 What is situational leadership?

 Situational leadership is how TrainSMART teaches leaders to flex their approach based on an employee’s skill level, confidence, and the demands of the moment.
-Instead of relying on one leadership style, effective leaders adapt how much direction or autonomy they provide to drive performance and development.
+Instead of relying on a single leadership style, effective leaders adapt the level of direction or autonomy they provide to drive performance and development.

 What leadership styles does TrainSMART focus on?